“Three relaxing hideaways (for 2-4) and a high-end secluded villa (for 2-6) near Tangalle, with stylish interiors and staff to cook, clean and shop”

 - Hideaway guests can wake at dawn to watch fishermen hauling in their catch (have some cash handy to buy fresh fish for lunch)

-- The staff are friendly, the food delicious, and the housekeepers are always on hand should you need anything
+- The staff are extremely helpful and friendly, the food delicious, and the housekeepers are always on hand should you need anything

 - The Air Taxi service from Colombo lands on the nearby lagoon, so it’s easy to reach (just 500m from the hideaways and 5km from the villa)

-- No alcohol is available (though you can bring your own at no charge or ask the team to purchase it on your instructions), and restaurants are a tuk-tuk ride away
+- No alcohol is available (though you can BYO at no charge or ask the team to purchase it on your instructions), and restaurants are a tuk-tuk ride away

 - The pool at Villa 123 is unfenced and the rocky beach at the bottom of the garden is not suitable for swimming